DaRealFreak/watcher-go/README.md

 It is also possible to run only specific modules by attaching the repeated flag `--url`.
 In case you want to disable modules from being run you can attach the repeated flag `--disable`.

-### Adding Accounts/Items/OAuth2 Clients
+### Adding Accounts/Items/OAuth2 Clients/Cookies
-Accounts, tracked items and OAuth2 clients can be added by attaching to the add command (f.e. `watcher add item`)
+Accounts, tracked items, OAuth2 clients and cookies can be added by attaching to the add command (f.e. `watcher add item`)
 ```
 Available Commands:
   account     adds an account to the database
+  cookie      adds a cookie to the database
   item        adds an item to the database
   oauth       adds an OAuth2 client to the database
 ```